S3researchUSC/MEF-Regression/README.md

 * Model .pth file
 * Model predictions on the whole 2 years of data along with train/validation/test-set assignments

+# Suggested Citation
+A suggested citation will be added upon publication of the affiliated research paper.

 # Contact info
 Nicholas Klein
 nicklein@umich.edu | nmklein@usc.edu | https://www.linkedin.com/in/nic-klein/